top of page

 Primers are the foundation of any painting project.
 Skip this important step, and your paint job might falter—invest in it, and you’ll enjoy a flawless paint job that stands the test of time.

-Q&A: Understanding the Importance of Primers in Painting
+Q&A: Understanding the Importance of Primer in a Paint Job

 Q: Why is a primer necessary before painting?